 Work at YIS

-Our dedicated faculty and staff reflect the international nature of our community, representing over 16 different nationalities, and have tremendous collective breadth and depth of experience in international education.
-Above all, our teachers are passionate and inspiring educators who guide and support students to develop their skills, understandings and dispositions so they can make a positive difference in the world around them
+Our dedicated and experienced staff reflect the international nature of our community, representing over 18 different nationalities, and have tremendous collective breadth and depth of experience in international education.
+Above all, our teachers are passionate and inspiring educators who guide and support students to develop their skills, understandings and dispositions so they can make a positive difference in the world around them.
+Our working environment combined with the abundance of cultural and outdoor activities Japan has to offer allows our staff to achieve a personalized work life balance representative of our mission, Live, Learn, Lead.

 IB Continuum School